mbridak/not1mm/README.md

 **FT8/FT4 Currently only working for ARRL Field Day.**

-not1mm listens for WSJT-X UDP traffic on the default localhost:2237.
+not1mm listens for WSJT-X UDP traffic on the Multicast address 224.0.0.1:2237.
 No setup is needed to be done on not1mm's side.
 That's good because I'm lazy.

 not1mm polls for fldigi QSOs via it's XMLRPC interface.
 It does this in a rather stupid way.
 It just keeps asking what was the last QSO and compares it to the previous response.